Buying An Investment Property: 3 Signs You’re Ready And What You Need To Know

 First, know that the buying process is different for an investment property versus a primary home.
 Before you invest in property, make sure you meet the qualifications discussed in detail here:

 1. You’re Financially Stable

-As a landlord or rental property owner, you must complete essential repairs in a timely manner, which can mean expensive emergency plumbing and HVAC repairs.
+As a landlord or rental property owner, you must complete essential repairs – like expensive emergency plumbing and HVAC repairs – in a timely manner, which can require a lot of money.
 Some states allow tenants to withhold their rent payments if you don’t fix broken home utilities on time.